 - 3-1.
 Institutional investors should appropriately monitor investee companies so that institutional investors can fulfill their stewardship responsibility with the aim of enhancing the medium- to long-term corporate value and capital efficiency and supporting the sustainable growth of the companies. - 3-2.
 Institutional investors should monitor investee companies continuously and review as appropriate the effectiveness of the monitoring. - 3-3.
 When investors monitor investee companies, a variety of factors, including non-financial ones, may be considered as relevant.
-Factors may include, for example, the investee companies' governance, strategy, performance, capital structure, andbusiness risks managementand opportunities (including-how the companies address risks and opportunities arising from social and environmental matters), and how the companies address themof the investee companies.
+Factors may include, for example, the investee companies' governance, strategy, performance, capital structure, business risks and opportunities (including risks and opportunities arising from social and environmental matters), and how the companies address them.
 Relevance of a factor may depend on each investor's investment policy and may differ according to specific investee companies.
 Institutional investors need to use their own judgment in choosing which factors to focus on in light of their stewardship responsibilities.
 They should endeavor to identify at an early stage issues that may result in a material loss in the value of investee companies.